 - Leave your job.
 It may sound drastic, but quitting your job is an option.
 This is commonly used by people who were ready to leave anyway and wage garnishment provides the perfect excuse.
 Since it is exclusive to an employer, the wage garnishment process must restart when you find another job.
 This can sometimes take months.

 Regardless of what you choose to do, it is best to seek out the help of a tax professional when dealing with the IRS.
-Stop IRS Wage Garnishment with Tax Resolution Services, they offer experience and expertise that’s very valuable in tough situations.
+They offer experience and expertise that’s very valuable in tough situations.